 While I do enjoy an occasional bowl of pasta, zoodles (or zucchini noodles) leave me feeling energized instead of sluggish.
-Judah has fun helping me spiralize (with close supervision as the blades are very sharp) and loves telling Benny how good zucchini is for our bodies.
+My son has fun helping me spiralize (with close supervision as the blades are very sharp) and loves telling Benny how good zucchini is for our bodies.
 Loaded with vitamin C, phytonutrients, and minerals like manganese and potassium, zoodles are a much healthier alternative to pasta.
 Zoodles are quite versatile – we make them pretty often as the possibilities are endless!
 The sauce in this particular recipe from GI 365 is so easy to make and the flavor is simply divine (go ahead and make extra to pour over rice and veggies later in the week).
 It’s perfectly creamy, cheesy and oh-so-comforting!

 Creamy Roasted Red Pepper Sauce